Nakib16K/odin-recipes/README.md

 # odin-recipes

-This project is the first project using github for the #TOP(The Odin Project).
+My first project using git and github for the #TOP(The Odin Project).
+Extremely excited to start the #TOP journey!!!